hosseinnazari01/Number-/README.md

-Create a Python Project Number
-We Wrote a program in Python that receives a number from the input and recognizes that the number is even. or if the person is even to print,he is even,otherwise he is an individual.
+We wrote a program in Python that takes an integer from the user and the user enters it and the system checks whether this number is even or odd.
+If the number is divided by 2 and the remainder is zero, that is, it is divisible, then print it is even, otherwise print it is odd.